 - 1. Executive J.D. students will be ranked as a cohort by anticipated graduation date and not with students in the three-year program. - 2.
 Students in the three-year program who complete their degree requirements in December will be ranked in December with the three-year program students who are expected to complete their degree requirements the following May or August.
 Rankings will not thereafter be adjusted for three-year program students who complete their degree requirements in December.
-Three-year program students who complete their degree requirements in May will be ranked together, but not with the three-year program students who completed their degree requirements the previous December.
-Three-year program students who complete their degree requirements in August will be ranked in the prior May with the three-year program students who complete their degree requirements in May.
+Three-year program students who complete their degree requirements in May will be ranked together, but not with the three-year program students who complete their degree requirements the previous December.
+Three-year program students who complete their degree requirements in May will be ranked together, but not with the three-year program students who complete their degree requirements in August will be ranked in the prior May with the three-year program students who complete their degree requirements in August will be ranked in the prior May with the three-year program students who complete their degree requirements in May.
 Rankings will not thereafter be adjusted for students who complete their degree requirements in August. - C. Grade changes.
 For upper-class students in the 2020-2021 school year, if, after class ranks are computed, a grade change is approved and recorded, the student's class rank will be recomputed.
 No other student's class rank will be recomputed based on such a change, unless a substantial number of students have grades changed.
 For first-year students in 2020-2021, and for all students beginning in Fall 2021, if, after class ranks are computed, a grade change is approved and recorded, the students rank will not be updated until the next semester's ranking. - D. Disclosing ranks.
 Class ranks or GPA range are not included on a student's transcript